oasisprotocol/docs/docs/general/oasis-network/why-oasis.md

 Designed to support the next generation of blockchain applications, the Oasis Network is incredibly versatile, agile, and customizable.
 Namely, each ParaTime can be developed in isolation to meet the needs of a specific application.
 ParaTime committees can be made large or small, open or closed, allowing for faster or more secure execution depending on the requirements of a particular use case.
 Nodes can be required to have specific hardware, such as Secure Enclaves on a confidential ParaTime.
 Each ParaTime can similarly run different Runtime VMs (ParaTime Engines), such as EVM backwards compatible engine, Rust-based smart contract language, or a Data tokenization engine.
 Finally, to support enterprise and developer use cases, ParaTimes can be made Permissioned or Permissionless, allowing consortiums to have their own closed ParaTime, or communities to have full decentralized open ParaTimes.

-The versatility of the ParaTime Layer allows the Oasis Network to expand and grow to address a broad set of new and exciting use cases while still maintaining the same core ledger and consensus layer.
+The versatility of the ParaTime layer allows the Oasis Network to expand and grow to address a broad set of new and exciting use cases while still maintaining the same core ledger and consensus layer.

 ## Traction and Adoption